GlasgowTeam3RTEP/Excellentea/README.md

 ## Protocol

-The digital temperature sensor DS18B20 communicates with the board through a 1-wire protocol wired on pin 7 (BCM4).
+The digital temperature sensor DS18B20 communicates with the board through a 1-wire protocol on pin 7 (BCM4).
 The reed float sensor only outputs two-states so a communication protocol is not required.

 ## Prerequisites